ios-xr/Solenoid/README.md

 password: password
 ```

 Step 5 (optional): Create a filter.txt file to include the ranges of prefixes to be filtered with.
+Single prefixes are also acceptable.
 Example:

 ```
 1.1.1.0/32-1.1.2.0/32
 10.1.1.0/32-10.1.5.0/32
+10.1.1.6/32
 192.168.1.0/28-192.168.2.0/28
 ```